Respond • Recover • Protect

 How to avoid it

-• Verify payment/banking changes via a second channel.
+• Verify banking or payment changes using a second trusted channel.

-• Be cautious of urgent executive or vendor requests.
+• Be cautious of urgent executive, payroll, or vendor requests.

 If you fell for it